quicwg/base-drafts/draft-ietf-quic-http.md

     or a Push ID when the PUSH_PRIORITIZED flag is set.

   Stream Dependency ID:
-  : A variable length integer that identifies a dependent request.
+  : A variable-length integer that identifies a dependent request.
 This
     contains the Stream ID of a request stream when the PUSH_DEPENDENT flag is clear, or a Push ID when the PUSH_DEPENDENT flag is set.
 A request Stream ID of 0 indicates a dependency on the root stream.
 For details of